Savour the delights of Catalonia’s fabulous food

 And remember, if you don’t see exactly what you are looking for here, please get in touch and we’ll help you with what you need.

-Less travelled routes to wonderful hidden secrets
+Less travelled routes to wonderful out-of-the-way places

 Discover Catalonia through its wines

-Experience the very best of Barcelona on the ultimate city break
+Discover Barcelona’s hidden secrets on the ultimate city break

 Sensational Baqueira Beret